boybundit/linebot/README.md

 You can write you own server and use `verify` and `parse` methods to process webhook events.
 See `examples/echo-express-long.js` for example.

+## LineBot.parser()

+Create [Express.js][express-url] middleware to parse the request.

+It assumes that request body has never been parsed by any body parser before, so it must be placed BEFORE any generic body parser e.g. `app.use(bodyParser.json());`

 ## LineBot.verify(rawBody, signature)

 Verify `X-Line-Signature` header.